userotti/suite/compatibility/css/disallow-outline-none.md

 Having an outline is important for accessibility.
 Without this certain users will never know which elements has focus.

-Taking this away because of ill conceived esthetics is bad.
+Taking this away because of ill-conceived aesthetics is bad.

 # How to Fix
 Do not remove the outline, but if you really have to you could modify it.